A food intolerance is a hypersensitivity reaction to a component in food, such as lactose or fructose. Read more about food intolerances below!

 learn more about food intolerances

-At least 1in 10 people suffers from a food intolerance.
-There are different types of food intolerances, such as lactose, fructose or histamine-intolerance.
+At least 1 in 10 people suffers from food intolerance.
+There are different types of food intolerances, such as lactose, fructose, or histamine intolerance.
 Learn more about food intolerances on our intolerances pages below.

-Lactose is a particular type of sugar found in milk and other dairy products, among others.
-This is why lactose is also called ‘milk sugar’….
+Lactose is a type of sugar found in milk and other dairy products, among others.
+Lactose is normally broken down in the small intestine.
+There,…

 Fructose, also known as fruit sugar, is a type of sugar mainly found in various fruits, vegetables, honey and processed foods.
 You can read more…